 Sit Down and Do the Math

 It’s easier to get where you want to be if you know where you are.
 So it can be helpful to pull out all the paperwork when you’re creating your household budget.
-That means sitting down with purchase receipts, bank and credit card statements, payroll info, etc., to figure out how much you’re spending every month, what you’re spending it on, and how much you actually have to spend.
+That means sitting down with purchase receipts, bank and credit card statements, income info, etc., to figure out how much you’re spending every month, what you’re spending it on, and how much you actually have to spend.

 Look for Things to Cut